< Previous Page

 Corporate Responsibility Supplier Evaluation (CRSE)

-We annually evaluate the CR performance for all our international business partners providing garment textiles and shoes.
-The Corporate Responsibility Supplier Evaluation (CRSE) focuses on our business partners’ social and environmental compliance management systems as well as their production facilities’ CR performance.
-The evaluation supports long-term relationships with those business partners who demonstrate strong CR practices.
+The Corporate Responsibility Supplier Evaluation (CRSE) focuses on our business partners’ social and environmental compliance management systems as well as their production facilities’ sustainability performance.
+The evaluation supports long-term relationships with those business partners who demonstrate strong sustainability practices.
+Australia will pilot our own CRSE in the Australian Fresh Produce Industry.

-There are specific risks when sourcing from Bangladesh, such as fire, electrical and building safety.
-Our Bangladesh Minimum Requirements set more stringent standards in order to mitigate these risks for garment workers.
+There are specific risks when sourcing from Bangladesh and Pakistan, such as fire, electrical and building safety.
+Our Bangladesh and Pakistan Minimum Requirements set more stringent standards in order to mitigate these risks for workers in our supply chain.

 Australian Fresh Produce